caston1981/ELM11-Citrus-Doom/INFO.md

 29. Weapon states

 Note that 20 and 25 are positioned first so that the logo can be displayed after loading the first few text boxes

+# Rendering

+Stormworks monitors are 32x32 per block, and since the largest monitor is 9x5 blocks, the highest resolution is 288x160.
+Monitors are drawn to in the onDraw() function of a given lua block, which is called every Stormworks tick per connected monitor (in this case once).
+Draw calls in onDraw() draw to a write-only buffer which is then displayed in the gameworld.
+Several lua blocks can be connected in sequence, and those later in the chain draw over the image produce by earlier block(s)

+Appart from some oddball calls that aren't useful here, all draw calls are monochrome and are coloured based on the most recent setColor() call.
+The relevant draw calls are drawRectF(x,y,w,h) which draws a filled rectangle, drawTriangleF(x1,y1,x2,y2,x3,y3) which draws a filled triangle, drawLine(x1,y1,x2,y2) which draws a line excluding the endpoint, and drawText(x,y,"text") which draw a 4x5 monospaced font with 1 pixel spacing between characters

+These draw calls each have a (mostly) fixed overhead, and lua isn't especially fast to begin with, so drawing as much as possible with each call is ideal.
+Doom's normal rendering avoids overdraw whenever possible by doing a lot of per-pixel checking.
+This makes sense, since it needs to draw to each pixel individually anyways.
+Because that is not the case here, overdraw is common

+Every subsector is processed front to back in onTick(), then drawn to the screen back to front in onDraw().
+When drawing a given subsector, walls are drawn first, then flats, then objects/sprites

+Wall rendering is done by the texel (texture pixel) as one setColor() and two drawTriangleF() calls.
+This is much faster than normal rendering when a texel takes up more than a few pixels on the screen, which is helped at long distances by mipmapping.
+Floating middle textures are drawn identically to other walls

+Flats are drawn fairly normally, but to improve performance they can be drawn at half the normal horizontal resolution or as monochrome lines.
+Note that the sky is drawn is always drawn and is drawn first, and flats marked as sky aren't rendered and let the sky show through

+Objects/sprites within a given subsector are sorted based on distance to the player.
+They are drawn as simple grids of drawRectF() calls.
+Since they are drawn with the subsector they are in, any part of them which is sticking out of the subsector can later be overwritten when it shouldn't, or visible when it shouldn't be (though the latter is rare)